Surgeries

 What is the recovery process after ankle fracture surgery?

 Sutures are removed on the first postoperative visit, and you may be placed into a removable boot.
-It usually takes about six weeks for bones to heal; only after that period will you be allowed to start bearing weight.
+It usually takes about six weeks for bones to heal; you will only be allowed to start bearing weight after that period.
 Physiotherapy will help you strengthen your leg muscles and regain mobility in your ankle.
 Patients feel comfortable performing daily activities usually after 4-6 months.
 However, full recovery can take more than a year after the procedure.